Call-for-Code-for-Racial-Justice/Incident-Accuracy-Reporting-System/.github/ISSUE_TEMPLATE/roadmap-template.md

 ---
-name: Roadmap Template
+name: New Issue Template
-about: Template for issues we're pursuimg
+about: Template for issues we're pursuing
 title: ''
 labels: ''
 assignees: ''